ozana-buljan/Frogger-Revisited-/README.md

-# Udacity FEND- Project #4:  Arcade Game
+# Udacity FEND- Project #4:  FROGGER (revisited)
-My take on an oldschool Frogger game.
+My take on an oldschool Frogger arcade game.
 Project is done as a part of Udacity's FEND program.

-DESKTOP only.
+DESKTOP ONLY!
+Hope to make it work on mobile soon, though.

 Hope you'll find it entertaining!